 What is the validity of a Tanzania Volunteer eVisa?

-The Tanzania Volunteer eVisa remains valid for 90 days after arrival after arrival.
+The Tanzania Volunteer eVisa remains valid for 90 days after arrival.

 How many entries does a Tanzania Volunteer eVisa cover and what is the duration of stay?